 Refinancing your mortgage can help you achieve a variety of goals.
 Depending on what type of refinance you opt for, you could lower your interest rate or monthly mortgage payment, pay off your loan faster, receive cash, change your loan type, or even get rid of mortgage insurance.

 Are you considering refinancing your mortgage loan?
-Here are the seven types of refinance options to choose from — and what each one can do for you.
+Here are the seven types of refinance options you can choose from — and what each one means for your finances.

 Read more: 6 times when it's a good idea to refinance your mortgage